axiomhq/cli/README.md

 The official command line client for [Axiom](https://www.axiom.co/).
 Axiom CLI brings the power of Axiom to the command-line.

+## The Goal of Axiom CLI
+The Axiom CLI creates, manages, builds and test your Axiom projects.

 ## Usage

 ### Installation